Militia Leader Known As The 'Bundy Ranch Sniper' Seeks A New Title: State Senator

 Some right-wing activists saw this as a betrayal.
 They held a rally where, according to The Lewiston Tribune, Anderson's wife ripped up the 3%ers' statement and said of Parker: "How dare you elevate yourself to see that information before me."

 Parker said he won't be cowed into groupthink.
 He considers himself a true-blue "constitutionalist," a holdout against the overt white nationalism that has crept into other patriot factions.
-Parker said he's already kicked out several members, some for racism and some for going to "fight antifa" in Portland, Oregon: "We don't do 'Gangs of New York' in my organization."
+Parker said he's already kicked out several members, some for racism and some for going to "fight antifa" in Portland, Ore.
+"We don't do 'Gangs of New York' in my organization."

 When asked about rumors that he's Latino, Parker said he has Hispanic and Irish ancestry but that he loathes "identity politics" and writes in "American" on forms that list racial categories.
 He said his opposition to white nationalists is about his principles, not his background.

 Unlike many on the right, Parker doesn't disparage leftist protesters as a whole.
 In the black-clad antifa activists, he said, he recalls his days as a mohawk-wearing youth scrapping with neo-Nazis on the streets of Phoenix.
-Inked on the same arm as a big 3%er logo is a vestige of his punk phase: A Black Flag tattoo.
+Inked on the same arm as a big 3%er logo is a vestige of his punk phase: a Black Flag tattoo.

 Similarly, he rejects the blanket labeling of Black Lives Matter as a terrorist organization ("Welcome to the club!").
-He said the police killing of George Floyd was indefensible and he acknowledges systemic racial inequalities.
+He said the police killing of George Floyd was indefensible, and he acknowledges systemic racial inequalities.
 But he repeated right-wing chestnuts about "looters and rioters" taking over the protests.

 Parker said his second-in-command passed out 100 cheeseburgers at a Black Lives Matter event in Boise, along with a request for protesters to remain peaceful.